ddev/ddev.com/src/content/blog/save-as-you-go-and-make-backups-in-a-jiffy-with-ddev-local.md

   - Videos
 ---

 To us, the ideal local development environment should be fast and easy to use and give you what you need to get your job done.
-DDEV-Local’s `ddev snapshot` command helps you recover quickly, and the new \`export-db\` command makes you portable backups in a jiffy.
+DDEV’s `ddev snapshot` command helps you recover quickly, and the new \`export-db\` command makes you portable backups in a jiffy.

-Here’s how to easily save and restore databases with DDEV-Local, so you can recover if something goes wrong or you change your mind about the development direction you’re going.
+Here’s how to easily save and restore databases with DDEV, so you can recover if something goes wrong or you change your mind about the development direction you’re going.

 [Download DDEV](https://github.com/ddev/ddev/releases)

 ## Using `ddev snapshot` to save-as-you-go

 Software and web development is about continuously solving problems and trying new things.
 You want to be able to take risks, but _calculated_ risks.
 You can’t eliminate mistakes, but you can make it easier to recover and learn from them.
-Use DDEV-Local’s snapshot command to capture where you are now with your project.
+Use DDEV’s snapshot command to capture where you are now with your project.
 You’ll have the peace of mind you need to keep going.
 There’s no risk of losing work, you can come back to this point at any time.

-To save a version of your DDEV-Local database use one quick command:
+To save a version of your DDEV database use one quick command:

 `ddev snapshot`